kibook/xml-utils/utils/xml-transform/README.md

   - \-d, --preserve-dtd
     Preserve the DTD of the original document when transforming.

+  - \-E, --extract-text \<xpath\>
+    Extracts the text value of the first node matching the given XPath expression.

+    Although the extracted text will be passed to any subsequent -s/-E/-e options like with -e (--extract), it is more common for this option to be used alone or at the end of a pipeline.

+  - \-e, --extract \<xpath\>
+    Extracts the node(s) matching the given XPath expression.

+    The document consisting of the extracted node(s) is passed to any subsequent -s (--stylesheet), -E (--extract-text) or -e options.

   - \-f, --overwrite
     Overwrite the specified files instead of writing to stdout.